Avan Jogia: Personal life

 In a 2019 interview with Attitude, Jogia said he does not feel comfortable labeling his sexuality.

+In 2020, Jogia announced he uses both "he/him" and "they/them" pronouns.

 Relationships

-In 2012, Jogia began dating Zoey Deutch when they were first spotted attending the Kid's Choice Awards.
+In 2012, Jogia began dating Zoey Deutch when they were first spotted attending the Kids' Choice Awards.
 The couple broke up in 2017 after being together for five years.
 Jogia dated Cleopatra Coleman from 2017 to 2021.
-Fans started to speculate whether or not they broke up by 2021 upon noticing that they unfollowed each other on social media that year.

 Since 2023, Jogia has been in a relationship with American singer Halsey.
-In September 2024, they announced their engagement on Twitter (X).
+Halsey announced their engagement in September 2024.

 Activism

-In 2011 Jogia co-founded the online PSA organization Straight But Not Narrow with Heather Wilk and Andre Pochon with the support of fellow actor Josh Hutcherson.
+In 2011, Jogia co-founded the online PSA organization Straight But Not Narrow with Heather Wilk and Andre Pochon with the support of fellow actor Josh Hutcherson.
 The non-profit organization aims to change the attitudes and viewpoints of heterosexuals about the LGBTQIA+ community.
 Jogia believed that "there was no one making straight youth responsible for their apathy.
 When you see a bully beating up a kid and you stand idle, that's as loud, or louder, than the actual oppression."